ImgBotApp/InternetNL/test/sitednssec/failed/description_en.md

-Unfortunately, this domain name does <strong>not</strong> use DNSSEC or there is an error in its configuration.
-Users of this domain name are currently
-<strong>not</strong> protected from being redirected to false IP addresses.

-You should ask your hosting provider to set up DNSSEC or to fix the issues in its configuration.
+Too bad!
+Your domain name is *not* digitally signed.
+Visitors for whom domain signatures are validated, are *not* protected against manipulated translation from your domain name into a rogue internet address.
+You should ask your registrar (often your hosting provider) to enable DNSSEC.